Balinya: Gor Mahia are bigger club than Yanga SC | Goal.com

 “My brothers Khalid [Aucho] and Baba [Kizito] passed through this club and went on to do great things.”

-Balinya has also praised coach Steven Polack and also vowed the champions are on course to retaining the league title this season.
+Balinya has also praised coach Steven Polack and believes the champions are on course to retaining the league title this season.

 “I am happy and satisfied with how things are going so far.
 I have come in and got an understanding coach,” Balinya continued.